Depression. Causes, symptoms, treatment of the disease

 • loss of appetite.

-The etiology of pathological depression of mood is not fully understood.
-Hypothymia can develop against the background of chronic somatic diseases.
-An important role is played by the hereditary factor.
+The etiology of pathological depression in mood is not fully understood.
+Hypotymia can develop against the background of chronic somatic diseases.
+The hereditary factor plays an important role.

 Anhedonia

-Or partial loss to enjoy life.
-One of the main symptoms of anhedonia is the loss of activity and motivation to work.
-What used to bring satisfaction to a person (hobbies, communication with friends, career, sexual relations) becomes unnecessary.
+Or a partial loss of enjoying life.
+One of the main symptoms of anhedonia is loss of activity and motivation to perform activities.
+What previously brought a person satisfaction (hobbies, communication with friends, career, sexual relations), becomes unnecessary.

 The causes of the disease are: